OVO Energy terms & conditions

 Violence and aggression

 19.6 We’ll always do our best to help you but we don’t tolerate violence, physical aggression or abuse (written or verbal) towards our staff or agents.
 If it happens, we can take legal action or report it to the police.

 Transferring your rights and responsibilities under the contract

 19.7 We can transfer any of our rights or obligations under this contract without your permission.
-But you must not transfer your rights or obligations under this contract to anyone without our permission.
+That person will be our successor and will take on the rights and responsibilities of this contract as if they had originally taken out the contract with you.
+We will be released from all of our responsibilities under the contract and from then on you will deal with the successor.
+This may include an insolvency practitioner appointed to manage an administration.
+You must not transfer your rights or obligations under this contract to anyone without our permission.

 19.8 If we need to give you a notice for any reason in connection with this contract, we may deliver it by hand or using the postal address and/or email address that you’ve most recently given us, or via your online account dashboard, or within our mobile app: